fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

 {% include markup/danger %}
 Note we deliberately skip step _2. apply robust detrending to each channel_ for later because it is necessary to find first the pieces of data with artifacts and to exclude them.
-De Cheveigne and Arzounian's detrending algorith has the possibility to exclude outliers so this is the main reason for us to change the order (check their _nt_detrend.m_ function).
+De Cheveigne and Arzounian's detrending algorithm has the possibility to exclude outliers so this is the main reason for us to change the order (check their _nt_detrend.m_ function).
 {% include markup/end %}